Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 AoA indicator offers conditional reference for cruise (7.9 units), approach (19.2 units), and stall (30.00).
-Because of the AoA probe to the nose gear door and subsequent airflow disturbance when the gear is lowered, actual aircraft AoA is approxiamtely 1 unit higher than indicated, and ON SPEED AoA is roughly 5 knots slower than the given value.
+Because of the AoA probe to the nose gear door and subsequent airflow disturbance when the gear is lowered, actual aircraft AoA is approximately 1 unit higher than indicated, and ON SPEED AoA is roughly 5 knots slower than the given value.

 When indicator power is offline due to electrical system configuration or